Janet Todd (kickboxer)

-Janet Todd (born December 12, 1985), nicknamed "JT", is an American Muay Thai kickboxer.
-She is a two-time Pan-American Muay Thai Champion and trains out of Boxing Works.
-Currently, she competes for ONE Championship and is the reigning ONE Kickboxing Atomweight World Champion.
+Janet Todd (born December 12, 1985), nicknamed "JT", is an American retired Muay Thai kickboxer.
+She is a two-time Pan-American Muay Thai Champion.
+Formerly, she competed for ONE Championship and is the former ONE Kickboxing Atomweight World Champion.

 As of January 2022, she is ranked as the ninth best pound for pound female kickboxer in the world by Combat Press.

 Background

 Todd was born in Hermosa Beach, California.
 Although born in the United States, her first spoken language was Japanese, taught by her mother.
+She is a hapa with a Japanese mother and White American father.
 In her youth, Todd trained and competed in gymnastics, but later gave up the pursuit due to wanting a balance with her personal life.

 Todd attended California Polytechnic State University in San Luis Obispo and completed a five-year master's program in aerospace engineering.

 After beginning kickboxing classes, Todd's then boyfriend, now husband, introduced her to a Muay Thai gym.